-- 1. The oscillating auto-tune is the usual auto-tune and: - It is more accurate; - Can start even if PV is close to the set point; - Can be used even if the set point is close to the ambient temperature. - 2.
-The fast type auto-tune is suitable when: - · The process is very slow and you want to be operative in a short time; - When an high overshoot is not acceptable; - In multi loop machinery where the fast method reduces the calculation error due to the effect of the other loops. - Note: Fast auto-tune can start only when the measured value (PV) is lower than (SP + 1/2SP).
+- 1. The oscillating auto-tune is the usual auto-tune and: - It is more accurate; - · Can start even if PV is close to the set point; - Can be used even if the set point is close to the ambient temperature. - 2.
+The fast type auto-tune is suitable when: - The process is very slow and you want to be operative in a short time: - When an high overshoot is not acceptable; - In multi loop machinery where the fast method reduces the calculation error due to the effect of the other loops.

+Note: Fast auto-tune can start only when the measured value (PV) is lower than (SP + 1/2SP).

-Range: From -4 to 4 where:
+Available: When [49] cont = PID Range: From -4 to 4 where:

-- -4 Oscillating auto-tune with automatic restart at Power ON (after soft start) and after all set point change; - -3 Oscillating auto-tune with manual start: - -2 Oscillating auto-tune with automatic start at the first Power ON only; - -1 Oscillating auto-tune with automatic restart at every Power ON; - Not used; 0 - Fast auto tuning with automatic restart at eve-1 rv Power ON: - 2 FAST auto-tune with automatic start at the first Power ON only; - 3 FAST auto-tune with manual start; - FAST auto-tune with automatic restart at Po-4 wer ON (after soft start) and after a set point change.
+- Oscillating auto-tune with automatic restart at Power ON (after soft start) and after all set point change; - Oscillating auto-tune with manual start; - Oscillating auto-tune with automatic start at the first Power ON only; - Oscillating auto-tune with automatic restart at every Power ON; - 0 Not used; - 1 Fast auto tuning with automatic restart at every Power ON; - 2 FAST auto-tune with automatic start at the first Power ON only; - 3 FAST auto-tune with manual start; - FAST auto-tune with automatic restart at Power ON (after soft start) and after a set point change.